- Best sports cars

 Year launched: 2013

 Our £80,000 budget is enough to get you an almost new R model, with a 575PS supercharged V8 engine that’ll blow away almost anything else at the price – 0-62mph takes 3.5 seconds, helped by the car’s standard four-wheel-drive system.
+But even the lesser supercharged V6 versions have a good turn of pace and an exciting soundtrack.

 Inside, some of the plastics feel cheap but large swathes of leather make up for this and a large grab handle between the front seats hint at the car’s performance.
 Tall adults get plenty of room and you’ll be impressed by how much luggage you can fit in the F-Type’s boot.